2017 NFPW High School Communications Contest

 Level 2: The NFPW National Contest

 The National Federation of Press Women hosts a nationwide contest for all entrants whose work receives a first-place award in the affiliate or at-large contests.
-Because the 2015 NFPW Communications Contest is electronic, all affiliate contest directors will forward – through the online entry site – all entry forms and entries from each of the affiliate and at-large first-place winners to the national competition by the April 6 contest deadline.
+Because the 2017 NFPW Communications Contest is electronic, all affiliate contest directors will provide – through the online entry site – all entry forms and entries from each of the affiliate and at-large first-place winners to the national competition by the March 6 contest deadline.

 High School Communications Contest Rules